 It’s compulsory at this point to quote Gilmore’s Law: “The Net interprets censorship as damage and routes around it.”

-But Twitter is also a powerfully seductive mechanism for immediate emotional engagement -- "blogging’s meth-paced spawn,” I’ve called it.
+But Twitter is also a powerfully seductive mechanism for immediate emotional engagement — “blogging’s meth-paced spawn,” I’ve called it.
 First-hand accounts of being teargassed demand an immediate response, and forget the analysis.